-- Public Facilities and Improvements - acquisition, construction or rehabilitation of municipally owned facilities, except as noted below and facilities used by the public such as homeless shelters, domestic violence shelters, halfway houses, group homes, temporary shelters for disaster victims, and handicap accessibility improvements at those facilities.
+- Public Facilities and Improvements - acquisition, construction, or rehabilitation of municipally-owned facilities, except as noted below and facilities used by the public such as homeless shelters, domestic violence shelters, halfway houses, group homes, temporary shelters for disaster victims, and handicap accessibility improvements at those facilities.

 - Removal of Architectural Barriers - special projects to increase accessibility for those with disabilities.

-- Housing - projects involving acquisition, construction, rehabilitation, energy conservation, water conservation, housing program delivery costs and code enforcement.
+- Housing - projects involving acquisition, construction, rehabilitation, energy conservation, water conservation, housing program delivery costs, and code enforcement.

 - Historic Preservation – not eligible except for buildings utilized for the general conduct of government.

-- Economic Development- acquisition, construction, rehabilitation of commercial or industrial buildings or structures, assistance to for-profit and non-profit entities which is necessary and appropriate, special or community economic development activities that provide a public benefit, loans/grants, job creation/retention, job training, micro-enterprise assistance.
+- Economic Development- acquisition, construction, rehabilitation of commercial or industrial buildings or structures, assistance to for-profit and non-profit entities necessary and appropriate, special or community economic development activities that provide a public benefit, loans/grants, job creation/retention, job training, micro-enterprise assistance.

 CDBG Ineligible Activities

-- Neither benefit low and moderate income persons nor address slums or blight
+- Neither benefit low and moderate-income persons nor address slums or blight

 - General government expenses, including operation and maintenance.
 Political activities.